Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

 Matthew Gidden is a nuclear engineer whose interests lie at the intersection of advanced energy technologies, energy policy, energy security, and nonproliferation issues.
 Before joining IIASA, Dr. Gidden received his PhD and Master’s degrees in nuclear engineering from the University of Wisconsin at Madison.
 He is also a graduate of Texas A&M University's nuclear engineering department.
-His doctoral work focused on applying optimization and simulation techniques to novel and flexible models of current and advanced nuclear fuel cycles.
+His doctoral work focused on applying optimization and simulation techniques to develop new models of current and advanced nuclear fuel cycles.

-As a Research Scholar with IIASA's Energy (ENE) Program, Dr. Gidden develops tools and methods to answer interesting questions regarding the Energy-Climate-Food-Water Nexus across spatial and temporal scales.
-Dr. Gidden investigates historical and future national, subnational, and spatial patterns of socioeconomic conditions, energy use, emissions, and infrastructure.
+As a Research Scholar with the IIASA Energy (ENE) Program, Dr. Gidden develops tools and methods to answer interesting questions regarding the Energy-Climate-Food-Water Nexus across spatial and temporal scales.
+He is also one of the lead developers of the energy system and integrated assessment framework MESSAGEix, an open-source platform for integrated and cross-cutting modeling.
+In addition, Dr. Gidden investigates historical and future national, subnational, and spatial patterns of socioeconomic conditions, energy use, emissions, and infrastructure.
 His research interests include investigating the effects and impacts of climate change on populations as well as the energy system mitigation and adaptation options available under difference scenarios of the future.

 Dr. Gidden advocates for sound, science based policy decision making through his work with the American Nuclear Society and, as an educator affiliated with the Software Carpentry Foundation, is also a strong proponent of reproducible computational science.